 Rumours of Rainier

 At David’s funeral Hjördis had clung on to Prince Rainier’s arm.
-Barely five months later rumours appeared linking them in another way.
+Barely five months later strange rumours appeared linking them in another way.

 “Aren’t Prince Rainier and Hjördis Niven seeing each other in quiet, out-of-the-way restaurants?
 Aren’t they planning a quiet wedding in Switzerland?”
 Ms Donna C of Las Vegas breathlessly [nosily more like] asked an American newspaper in January 1984.